sebastian-exercise/exercise/README.md

 - \<port\> is a free port of your choice
 - \<image-id\> is the image id copied in the previous step.

-6. You will a message from Jupyter Notebook.
+6. You will get a log from Jupyter Notebook.
 It will end with something like:
 ```
     Copy and paste this URL into your browser when you connect for the first time,
     to login with a token: